kantneel/GraphLayers/README.md

 - `tqdm`

 ### Gated Graph Neural Network Demo
-The main demonstration I've put together is that of a Gated Graph Neural Network (GGNN) based off [this paper](https://arxiv.org/abs/1511.05493).
-Much of the backend for data processing and running experiments has been borrowed from [here](https://github.com/Microsoft/gated-graph-neural-network-samples).
+The main demonstration I've put together is that of a Gated Graph Neural Network (GGNN) based off [Li et. al. (2015)](https://arxiv.org/abs/1511.05493).
+Much of the backend for data processing and running experiments has been borrowed from [the Microsoft Research implementation](https://github.com/Microsoft/gated-graph-neural-network-samples).
 To run a demo, first get the data (will figure this out soon).
 Then, you can run the example with
 ```
 python3 main.py --train-path <relative path> --valid-path <relative-path> (--use-sparse)
 ```